alexpovel/decompound/README.md

 # Decompound

-Decompose a compound word into its constituent parts.
+Split (decompose) a compound word into its constituent parts.
 Works in any language, as you provide the rules around what constitutes a (*single*) word.
 The algorithm is Unicode-aware.

 Useful for [culling down existing dictionaries at build time](#motivation).

-The docs are best viewed via [docs.rs](https://docs.rs/decompound).
+The docs are best viewed via [docs.rs](https://docs.rs/decompound) (but note those docs are tied to releases, so might not be on par with the head of trunk).

 [![codecov](https://codecov.io/github/alexpovel/decompound/graph/badge.svg?token=VCCO4HF6MT)](https://codecov.io/github/alexpovel/decompound)[![crates](https://img.shields.io/crates/v/decompound.svg)](https://crates.io/crates/decompound)